-A Circular Philanthropic Fund to Invest in ‘Seed’ Initiatives to Promote Women and Gender Equality
+A Philanthropic Foundation Investing in SEED Initiatives to Advance Women and Gender Equality

-Gender equality is a necessary condition for the existence of a democratic Israeli society and is therefore a primary social interest for women and men alike.
+Gender equality is a necessary condition for the existence of a thriving, diverse, and democratic Israeli society.
+As such, it is a paramount social interest for women and men alike.

 Israel has a long way to go to achieve this goal.
 In the past year, Israel was ranked last in gender equality compared to OECD countries and dropped from 60th to 83rd in the World Economic Forum’s Gender Gap Index, which examines gender equality across the key dimensions of Economic Participation and Opportunity, Educational Attainment, Health and Political Empowerment.

-Meanwhile, studies show that proactivity and gender diversity have proven themselves in terms of allowing a more intensive examination of difficulties and challenges from different perspectives, allowing diverse, creative thinking and forming a more reliable image of reality.
-Moreover, the events of October the 7th and the war that erupted in their aftermath, along with the absence of women from decision-making centers, threaten to set back the status and achievements of women by many years – in terms of personal security, safety, politics and the economy.
-In view of this situation, the Foundation wishes to create an infrastructure and provide resources in an efficient and flexible manner, to support and encourage problem-solving activities and projects within the key areas that constitute barriers and in order to create a supportive and equal environment that promotes growth.
+Meanwhile, studies show that proactivity and gender diversity have proven themselves in terms of allowing a more intensive examination of difficulties and challenges from different perspectives, allowing diverse, creative thinking, and forming a more reliable image of reality.
+Moreover, the events of October 7th and the war that erupted in their aftermath, along with the absence of women from decision-making centers, threaten to set back the status and achievements of women by many years, in terms of personal security, safety, politics and the economy.
+In view of this situation, the Foundation wishes to create an infrastructure and provide resources efficiently and flexibly to support and encourage problem-solving activities and projects within the key areas that constitute barriers and in order to create a supportive and equal environment that promotes growth.

 Dror Morag